 - salt and pepper to taste

-- frying oil
+- 3 cups frying oil

-- 4 sesame burger buns
+- 4 burger buns lightly toasted

-- ½ cup mayonnaise
+- 1 cup mayonnaise

-- ½ heaping cup pickle chips
+- ½ cup pickle chips

-- ⅛ small red onion, thinly sliced
+- ⅛ small red onion, thinly sliced optional

 - Season each coated pork piece with salt and pepper.
 Set aside.